Jose Mourinho adamant coaching methods are second to none and dismisses Tottenham crisis talk

 Dwindling. pic.twitter.com/2EULGc16GG

-However, asked whether Spurs' recent run had prompted him to question his philosophy, the Portuguese issued a firm rebuttal.
+However, asked whether Spurs' recent run had prompted him to doubt his philosophy, the Portuguese issued a firm rebuttal.

 Trending